-Isaac is currently a freshman at Bard College.
+Isaac is currently a sophomore at Bard College.
 His interests lie in policy surrounding food and fracking.
 He believes younger people should have more of a say in the way the American food system is shaped.
 Graduating from a rigorous two year environmental studies program in high school gave Isaac a clear picture of his career goals.
 "But getting to those goals -- that's why I'm at Bard.
 Everyone should have the right to real food and good water.
 Food, water, soil, nitrogen, carbon systems: everything is linked.
 Having the scientific knowledge makes it easier to understand the larger picture but I'm looking forward to getting deeper into the issues and their interrelationships.
 Plus, I'm looking forward to working internships in the city."

 Isaac has already worked with Charity Water in the past, presenting the political and environmental issues surrounding water to his classmates in high school and fundraising money for the charity.
 He has also worked in New Orleans, repairing and painting homes, where he learned first hand about the degradation of the wetlands, the infrastructure of levies, and the energy costs of the city.
 Isaac hopes to pursue Bard Center for Environmental Policy's 3+2 program through which qualified Bard undergraduates can earn an M.S. in environmental policy or climate science in an accelerated period of time.

-Tom is currently completing his sophomore year at Bard College.
+Tom is currently completing his junior year at Bard College.
 He is primarily interested in the social sciences, and says that his work at Bard thus far has been focused on the various ways humanity can sustain itself through what he calls "responsible stewardship practices" in farming, fishing, and hunting.
 He is currently enrolled in classes that explore environmental science, history, ethics, and architecture.
 Though he was originally interested in practicing law, Tom came to Bard in order to continue exploring the ways in which humans structure their developments in relation to the environment.
 "What I like most about Bard's EUS program," he says.
 "Is its flexibility.
 EUS, as an interdisciplinary major, fits perfectly with Bard's moderation system and my hope, when I moderate, is that this system will help me to identify and define my particular areas of interest as well direct me towards the classes that will help me reach my goals.
 I love that the EUS program accommodates such a wide range of interests and this diversity, reflected in class discussions, has broadened my overall perspective."

 Tom has been both a student and teacher of wilderness education, studying Native American traditions and practices.
 This education involved fire making, shelter building, and food hunting or gathering.
 More recently, Tom has taken initiative to get involved with local food production.
 He spent last summer working at Taft Farms, a 200 acre IPM farm in Great Barrington, MA, where he learned about farming techniques, agricultural marketing, and was exposed to the intricacies of the American industrial food system.
 This has led him to his interest in faming practices and philosophies.
 Tom is also the proud founder and owner of a small portabello and button mushroom growing operation that he started in order to learn about mushroom cultivation and to "experience first-hand the way small growers fit into our food system."